(Updated September 2016)

 HEALTH matters and possible help with them.

 BILL’s BLOG has little or nothing to do with pianos or music.

 MEMORIES of my childhood in Walthamstow.

 In all the world, how many collections have a 300-year time-line of piano history, with thousands of images, thousands of pages of piano information, thousands of index cards, over a million directory entries, and actual pianos for most decades from the 1790s to the 1970s?
 JUST US!
 Recently, someone said that until he heard me perform, he would not have believed all the things I can do in music.
 Much the same argument applies to piano history, and until we can achieve the proper museum display, people will not understand how much the collection has to offer.
 Every day (to my amazement) THOUSANDS of people around the world visit this website looking for information about their pianos.

-Having spent 8 years trying to obtain sponsorship or funding for a proper museum building, we are making plans to extend our existing building so that there will be space to display all the pianos, and a portion of the forty thousand images.
-This is a compromise, there will not be enough floor space to meet Health & Safety regulations for a public museum, or put on live music events to raise funds, so it will remain a private collection, but at least we hope people will soon be able to visit us, and see a compact version of the museum we would like to have.
-Not only that, but our archives should get a lot more organised when I don’t have to squeeze between pianos to get to them!
+Having spent 8 years trying to obtain sponsorship or funding for a proper museum building, we are looking into the idea of extending our existing building so that there will be space to display all the pianos, and a portion of the forty thousand images.
+This is a big compromise, there will not be enough floor space to meet Health & Safety regulations for a public museum, or put on live music events to raise funds, so it will remain a private collection, but we hope that if it comes to fruition, at least people will be able to visit us, and see a compact version of the museum we would like to have.
+Not only that, but our archives should be a lot more accessible when I don’t have to squeeze between pianos to get to them!

 CHERISH YOUR ASPIRATIONS!